-The museum also received a Heritage Support Grant in 2017 that was provided by the Indiana Historical Society and made possible by the Lilly Endowment, Inc. As a result of the Heritage Support Grant, we were able to complete restoration of the two largest paintings in the collection—The Turkish Princess and The Conspirators.
+The museum also received a Heritage Support Grant in 2017 that was provided by the Indiana Historical Society and made possible by the Lilly Endowment, Inc. This grant enabled us to complete restoration of the two largest paintings in the collection—The Turkish Princess and The Conspirators.

 Oil Paintings Restored

 Sultan Abdul Hamid II of the Ottoman Empire gave The Turkish Princess to Lew Wallace.
 C.L.
 Müller painted The Turkish Princess.
-The painting appears to be watching visitors as they move around the Study interior.
-The Conspirators, the largest painting done by Lew Wallace, is an iconic depiction is of the men, including John Wilkes Booth and Lewis Payne, who conspired to assassinate Abraham Lincoln and attack other members of the cabinet in 1865.
+The princess appears to be watching visitors as they move around the Study interior.

 The paintings selected for restoration were of critical concern because of structural issues and active deterioration.
 Art and frame conservators cleaned the items, repaired damage, and fully restored them.
-Thanks to the work of the art and frame conservators, these paintings have been cleaned, repaired, and fully restored so that they can be now be safely on display in the Wallace Study as they have been for 120 years.
-These paintings were extraordinarily significant to Lew Wallace and it is important for the mission of the museum to protect and preserve these parts of the Wallace collection.
+Art and frame conservators cleaned, repaired, and fully restored these paintings.
+As a result, the paintings can be safely on display in the Wallace Study, as they have been for 120 years.
+These paintings held extraordinary significance to Lew Wallace and it’s important for the mission of the museum to protect and preserve these parts of the Wallace collection.